 To make pasta: Make a mound of the flour in the center of a large wooden cutting board.
 Make a well in the middle of the flour and add the eggs and oil.
-Using a fork, beat together the eggs and the oil and begin to incorporate the flour starting with the inner rim of the well.
+Using a fork, beat together the eggs and the oil and incorporate the flour, starting with the well’s inner rim.

 Start kneading the dough with both hands, using the palm of your hands.
-Once you have a cohesive mass, remove the dough from the board and scape up any leftover crusty bits.
-Lightly flour the board and continue kneading for 3 more minutes.
+Once you have a cohesive mass, remove the dough from the board and scrape up any leftover crusty bits.
+Lightly flour the board and continue kneading for three more minutes.
 The dough should be elastic and a little sticky.
 Continue to knead for another 3 minutes remembering to dust your board when necessary.
-Wrap the dough in pastic and allow to rest for 30 minutes at room temperature.
-Roll to thinnest setting on pasta machine.
+Wrap the dough in plastic and allow to rest for 30 minutes at room temperature.
+Roll to the thinnest setting on a pasta machine.

-Bring 6 quarts of water to a boil and add 2 tablespoons salt.
+Bring 6 quarts of water to a boil and add two tablespoons of salt.

-Roll out the pasta and cut sheet horizontally.
+Roll out the pasta and cut the sheet horizontally.
 Cut each strip into 4-inch strips to yield 4-inch long by 3-inch wide rectangles.
-Place 1 tablespoon stuffing in center of each piece and fold in half lengthwise.
-Press edges to seal and pull slightly forward on edges to create crescent shape.
+Place one tablespoon stuffing in the center of each piece and fold in half lengthwise.
+Press edges to seal and pull slightly forward on edges to create a crescent shape.